 Some work schedules are difficult during pregnancy.
-Long hours (over 40 hours per week), rotating shift work and commuting (over 1 hour per day) may be hard on you and your unborn baby.
+Long hours (over 40 hours per week), rotating shift work, and commuting (over 1 hour per day) may be hard on you and your unborn baby.
 Work schedules that are tiring can increase the risk of miscarriage and babies being born too soon or too small.

-- \ Try to identify the causes of stress. - \ If possible, reduce the things that cause stress. - \ Think about working fewer hours. - \ Ask about options such as leaves or part time work. - Avoid shift work as much as possible. - Try to eat well, drink enough fluids and get enough rest. - Ask friends and family to help out at home. - If necessary, ask for a different type of work.
+- ➤ Try to identify the causes of stress. - If possible, reduce the things that cause stress. - Think about working fewer hours. - Ask about options such as leaves or part time work. - Avoid shift work as much as possible. - Consider alternatives to commuting such as car pooling. - Try to eat well, drink enough fluids and rest often. - ▶ Ask friends and family to help out at home. - ▶ If necessary, ask for a different type of work.